 When the team members “buy into” the vision and understand the game, the play and how to score, the leader can build a solid team with everyone working to the same goal.
 Ziya Boyacigiller, an entrepreneur in the United Staes and Turkey highlighted that it is important to “get others to believe so strongly in the vision that they are transformed into followers who are not afraid to follow”.

-Creating A Culture of Trust and Respect
+9. Ability to Create A Culture of Trust and Respect

 You can not follow someone who isn’t credible, who doesn’t truly believe in what they’re doing – Gayle Hamilton, chief of staff for the vice president, Pacific, Gas, and Electric

 A culture of trust and respect in a family, a small or large group or organization needs to first have a leader who, by his actions, and competency, reflects these qualities.
 According to the most often chosen qualities in the “Characteristics of Admired Leaders”, three stand out: honest, competent, and inspiring (p.16 Credibility by James M.Kouzes and Barry Z. Posner) No organization will follow someone whom they can not trust, whom they do not respect or whom they do not believe is competent to get them anywhere.
 To create this kind of culture, there must be a direction, a vision, and a strategy.
-Everyone must be traveling along the same current.
+Everyone must be traveling along with the same current.

 It is the leader’s job to set the pace, to map out the territory, to make the tracks everyone else is going to follow.
 It doesn’t much matter if it hasn’t been done before (new territory); what matters is that the leader is willing to put himself on the line and lead the way (sometimes from in front and sometimes from behind).
 The members of the organization need to know that the leader has their back, that he supports them and will stand by them.